davidkimai/traffic/README.md

 ## 0 forks.
 ## 0 attributions.

+> ### Each traffic datapoint is an interpretable lens into internal frontier lab researchers activities, interests, and scaling initiatives - This is interpretability within systems.

 ## Silence speaks louder than words - Symbolic Residue Theory
 ## Even attempts at obfuscation and covert extraction provide data points